sass/sass/proposal/color-4-hwb.md

 > This section is non-normative.

-This proposal defines  aSassified versions of the `hwb()` color function added to [CSS Color Level 4][color-4] – along with relevant inspection and adjustment options.
+This proposal defines a Sassified version of the `hwb()` color function added to [CSS Color Level 4][color-4] – along with relevant inspection and adjustment options.
 This function will only be available inside the `sass:color` module to avoid conflicts with the CSS syntax, and will be converted to more